sabvillainy/ai-blog/README.md

 ## Overview
 "Artificial Intelligent's Blog" is a blog website designed to provide comprehensive information about artificial intelligence.
 The site covers basic concepts of AI, introduces various AI tools such as ChatGPT, DALL-E, Sora, and Copilot, and offers detailed articles, images, and videos for each tool.
 Additionally, the site includes sections about the author and a contact form to facilitate communication.

+**All content on the site is written and designed in Turkish.**

 ## Features
-### What is AI?
+### Home Page
-This section provides an introduction to artificial intelligence, explaining its definition, history, and importance in modern technology.
+This section provides an introduction to artificial intelligence, explaining its definition and importance in modern technology.

 ### AI Tools
 In this section, users can find an overview of several popular AI tools, including:

-- ChatGPT: A powerful language model developed by OpenAI.
+- **ChatGPT:** A powerful language model developed by OpenAI.
-- DALL-E: An AI tool that generates images from textual descriptions.
+- **DALL-E:** An AI tool that generates images from textual descriptions.
-- Sora: A fictional AI tool included for illustrative purposes.
+- **Sora:** A fictional AI tool included for illustrative purposes.
-- Copilot: An AI-powered code assistant developed by GitHub and OpenAI.
+- **Copilot:** An AI-powered code assistant developed by GitHub and OpenAI.

 Each AI tool mentioned above has its own dedicated page, where users can access detailed articles, images, and videos.
 These pages are designed to provide in-depth knowledge about the tools, their uses, and how they work.